mfrontz/i501-final/README.md

 The app provides interactive data visualizations that users can customize by changing data filters for vaccine, dose, age checkpoint, geographic location (such as United States, specific state, etc.), and sociodemographic factor (such as race/ethnicity, poverty level, etc.).

-The app also provides an overview of the recommended vaccinations for young children and a link to a CDC website for parents that provides resources on child vaccinations.
+The app also provides an overview of the recommended vaccinations for young children and a link to a CDC website for parents, which provides resources on child vaccinations.

 The goal of the app is allow users to explore differences in vaccination rates, which may lead them to want to find answers to questions such as: